satish-annigeri/rcdesign/README.md

 ## References
 1. IS 456:2000 Indian Standard Code of Practice for Plain and Reinforced Concrete (Fourth Revision), Bureau of Indian Standards, New Delhi, 2000.
-2. SP:24 Explanatory Handbook on Indian Standard Code of Practice for Plain and Reinforced Concrete (IS 456:1978), Bureau of Indian Standards, New Delhi, 1984.
+2. SP:24 (S&T)-1983 Explanatory Handbook on Indian Standard Code of Practice for Plain and Reinforced Concrete (IS 456:1978), Bureau of Indian Standards, New Delhi, 1984.
+3. SP 16:1980 Design Aids for Reinforced Concrete to IS:456-1978, Bureau of Indian Standards, New Delhi, 1980.